-Travel by local bus through the Sacred Valley (approx. 60-90 min) on the outskirts of Cuzco.
+This morning we travel by private minivan through the Sacred Valley (approx. 60-90 min) on the outskirts of Cuzco.
 Known as Wilcamayo to the Incas, the lush, fertile valley has long been the main source of food for the high Andes.
 Maize crops can be seen surrounding the river and covering the terraces carved high into the valley walls.

 We will head to a community along the Valley to learn about local lifestyle and activities.
-If our visit coincides with market day we can spend time browsing the stalls in search of hand-painted beads or warm ponchos and maybe practising some of the local language, Quechua.
+If our visit coincides with market day we can spend time browsing the stalls in search of hand-painted gifts or warm ponchos and perhaps even try some of the local language, Quechua.

-After the visit to the community we wait at the bus stop for the next local bus to Ollantaytambo, the most popular town of the Valley.
+After our visit to the community we transfer to Ollantaytambo, the most popular town of the Valley.
 Situated at 2,792m above sea level, where houses have been built over an ancient Incan town, and which still has the remains of an Inca fortress popular in historical Incan stories.

 We spend the night in Ollantaytambo at the far end of the valley.
 This geometrically perfect town is a magnificent example of Incan urban planning.
 It is especially admired for the huge terraces that guard the great temple-fortress that clings to cliffs.
 This is one of the few places the Incas defeated the Spanish.

 The four day Inca Trail to Machu Picchu is a demanding but incredibly rewarding trek.
-We catch a bus (approx. 1.5 hrs) to the 82 km marker and are joined by a crew of local porters, cook and guide.
+We take our private transfer to the 82 km marker where we're joined by our crew of local porters, a cook and our Inca Trail guides.
 The trail is part of a series of Incan highways that linked the empire all the way from Quito in Ecuador, to Santiago in Chile.
 On the trek, you will share a tent with another traveller for three nights, unless you have booked a single supplement in advance.
-A foam camping mat will be provided.
-Tents are set up by the porters.
-Meals are prepared by the Inca Trail cook and his/her assistancts.
+A foam camping mat will be provided to you, your tent will be set up by the porters, and meals will be prepared by the Inca Trail cook and his/her assistancts.